 If you’re experiencing chronic pain in this area, you may want to consider physical therapy for upper back pain.
 If the pain just started or you’re looking to take preventative measures, stretching can certainly help.

-Here are five upper back stretches to help you decrease any pain or tension you’re experiencing in your upper back.
+Here are four upper back stretches to help you decrease any pain or tension you’re experiencing in your upper back.

 Thoracic Rotation Stretch